stephen-rebner/loki-bulk-data-processor-examples/README.md

 This is a sample Asp.Net Core Web API solution, demonstrating how to use Loki Bulk Data Processor.

-In order to to run the API, the database needs to be created first using Entity Framework; to do this open up the package manger console, and type the following command:
+In order to to run the API, the database needs to be created first using Entity Framework.
+To do this open up the package manger console and type the following command:

 **Update-Database**